lambda-snail/Kvitter/README.md

 The project just started, so there is a lot of work to be done.
 Some features that I aim to implement are (not in order):

-- Posting content to the feed
-- Viewing the feeds of other users ("world feed")
 - Connecting with other users
 - Viewing the feeds of friends ("friends feed")
 - Feed filter